mattparko/liberty-workshop/07_exercise6.md

 oc new-project $NAMESPACE
 ```

 Tekton tasks run as individual containers within the OpenShift platform.
 This enables excellent scale and performance, but it also results in zero resource usage when not executing a pipeline.
-Since our tasks are run in different containers though, we will need a shared workspace to provide persistent storage between our various Tekton tasks:
+Since each of our tasks are run in different containers though, we will need a shared workspace to provide persistent storage between our various Tekton tasks:

 Create a new persistent volume claim (PVC):
 ```bash